NTD-Modelling-Consortium/LF/README.md

-**Note**: runIU.csv, dummy_visualizations.R and vis_functions.R were previously used for post-processing of results and can be safely ignored
+**Note**: Additional files runIU.csv, dummy_visualizations.R and vis_functions.R were previously used for post-processing of results and can be safely ignored